edwarddim/zoom_attendance_parser/README.md

     `npm start`

 1. Open your web browser and navigate to `http://localhost:8000`.

 ## Usage

 To use the Coding Dojo Zoom Attendance Parser, follow these steps:

-1. Log in using your Zoom account credentials.
+1. Login using your Zoom account credentials.

 1. Click the "Connect to Zoom" button to connect your Zoom account to the application.

-1. Once connected, select an Instructor from the first drop down and click 'Get Meetings' to get a list of meetings associated with that instructor.
+1. Once connected, select an Instructor from the first drop-down and click 'Get Meetings' to get a list of meetings associated with that instructor.

-1. Select the meeting name and click "Get Occurances" to retrive a list of dates and times that the meeting was held.
+1. Select the meeting name and click "Get Occurances" to retrieve a list of dates and times for the meeting.

-1. Select an occurance and click "Get Attendance" to display the attendance.
+1. Select an occurrence and click "Get Attendance" to display the attendance.

 1. The attendance records will be displayed in a table on the screen.